J0K3R-Joel/BotBall_Library/doc/controller_guide.md

        ![](./img/values_motors_interface_page.png)

        - **Port**: The physical location where the motor is plugged in.
-You can switch the port on the interface, if you want to access another port.
+You can switch the port on the interface by clicking on it, if you want to access another port.
        - **Pointer of movement**: The visualization of the "Value of movement".
 Turn the pointer to one direction to make the motor go forward.
 Turn it the other way for going backward
        - **Value of movement**: Shows you where it is going (positive -> forward; negative -> backward)
        - **Position counter**: Values of movement added together